fpsapc/reactcapstoneproject/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Original design idea by Nelson Sakwa on Behance.
+Original design idea by [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>